finnito/Science/content/9scie/energy-for-life/markdown/nutrients-in-food.md

 Food is a daily necessity.

-Without foot organisms will eventually die!
+Without food organisms will eventually die!

 __The process of acquiring, digesting and using food is called nutrition__